martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   [...]
 ```

-Lets add translations for `required`, `minlength` and `maxlength`, which are the keys of `ValidationErrors` we might get when we have these errors present in our form to pt.json and en.json.
+Add translations for `required`, `minlength` and `maxlength` to pt.json and en.json.
+These are the keys of `ValidationErrors` we might get when we have these errors present in our form:

 {% assign requiredLength = '{{ requiredLength }}' %}